rohitverma0234/React-Ecommerce/README.md

-# Welcome to Rohit React Ecommerce Website
+# Welcome to React Ecommerce Website

 ## Follow the 3 Steps and you are good to go.